 The traditional LWS Pak Mei School was inaugurated in December 2011 at the Dojo5.
 Now the school is located in its own premises, 12 rue du Grenier-Saint-Lazare in the third district of Paris.

 The aim of our school is to perpetuate the Pak Mei that Lao Siu Leung bequeathed to his son and heir Lao Wei San (LWS), who then transmitted it to myself.
 This genuine Kung Fu style is the result of the work of several people, several masters, who, over time, continued to require their best to themselves and to their disciples.

 A genuine Kung Fu style results from the work of several men that transmitted the movements, the energy and the very essence of the style.
 However, each Master has his own exigency and his way to teach his art, in respect of the martial lineage.
 In recognition to my Sifu's exceptional level in this genuine Kung Fu style, and to his fair and exceptional human nature, I decided to give his name to my school.

-For the last five years, the LWS Pak Mei School has performed lion dances in Foshan (China) for the anniversaries of Siye Lao Wei San's school.
+Since 2012, the LWS Pak Mei School has performed lion dances and Pak Mei in Foshan (China) for the anniversaries of Siye Lao Wei San's school.

 The way of learning Kung Fu